developweekly/blog/content/docs/python-version-and-dependency-management.md

 pipenv lock
 ```

-And we can update installed packages by:
+Lock will fix requests package to version `"==2.22.0"`.
+We can sync installed packages by:

 ```bash
 pipenv install